Roomify/bat_drupal/README.md

 ### Creating Booking Units
 The first thing you will want to do is create a bookable unit which you can then manage the availability of.

-Visit *admin/bat/unit-types* to create a unit.
+Visit *admin/config/bat/unit-bundles* to create a unit.
 Bookable units are basic entities that you can manage the permissions off and add any fields you require.

 ### Pricing
 To add price information to your bookable units you will need to:
-- Add a Commerce Price field to your Bookable Unit Entity Type.
+- Add a Commerce Price field to your Bookable Unit Entity Bundle.
-- Under *bat/unit-types/<yourunittype>* make sure that you have the correct price field selected under the pricing tab.
+- Under *bat/config/unit-bundles/<yourunitbundle>* make sure that you have the correct price field selected under the pricing tab.